Ca-mega3-151/Sama/src/shared/ReactJS/components/DesignSystem/AntDesign/components/Carousel/README.md

 # Overview

-The `Carousel` component extends the functionality of the Ant Design Carousel component by providing additional customization and support for stricter type safety.
+The `Carousel` component extends the functionality of the Ant Design Carousel component.
 It ensures that all props are type-checked more rigorously compared to the standard Ant Design Carousel component.

 # Props